Bahraini art: Pottery

 Pottery estimated to date from the Dilmun civilisation era in the fifth and fourth millennium BC were discovered in northern Bahrain, particularly but not exclusively in the Bahrain fort excavation site and in the Dilmun Burial Mounds.
 Though Mesopotamian, later potteries discovered indicated that they were created in Bahrain.
 Comparative analysis suggests that the locally made pottery was produced at a centralized location using materials derived from a single source.
 The earliest potteries on the island date to 2300 BC.

 Potteries are still made traditionally in, particularly [A'ali] village which utilises the mud from the nearby flats in Riffa.
 The pottery is made using a mixture of mud and water that is placed on a revolving wheel operated by an artisan, where in the artisan would use his hands to modify the shape of the pottery as needed.
 After the needed shape was obtained, the pottery is left outside to dry and harden.

 Galleries

-The country hosts six art galleries:
+The country hosts a number of art galleries: